Nearly 40% of UK employers want to mandate the COVID-19 vaccine in the workplace.

 Can I require my staff to have the vaccine?

 There’s no one-size-fits-all rule for whether you can ask staff to have the vaccine.
 It all depends on the kind of work you carry out.

 For example, social care workers deal with patients who are more vulnerable to COVID-19.
-If research reveals the jab stops the virus from spreading, asking social care staff to take the vaccine could save lives.
+As research has shown the jab reduces virus transmission, asking social care staff to take the vaccine could save lives.

 On the other hand, not every business has the same level of risk.
 Maybe your staff can comfortably work from home.
 Or maybe you just don’t come into contact with clients or customers on a regular basis.

 If there’s no above-average risk to your staff or the public, you can’t expect your employees to take the vaccine.

 Instead, it’s best to simply encourage your staff to consider it.
 Sharing trustworthy resources about the vaccine can help them make an informed choice.

 What if my employee refuses to have the vaccine?